kotoant/profeelab-task/README.md

 There is out-of-the-box solution for that from Hibernate.

 ## Further Enhancement
+* We can add Swagger that enriches our service with comprehensive documentation as well as allows to automate testing of our API.
-We can provide more dao methods for CRUD operations: getAllAccounts (with offset and/or limit), deleteById, etc.
+* We can provide more dao methods for CRUD operations: getAllAccounts (with offset and/or limit), deleteById, etc.
-We can also add audit information to the database the will contain whole transfer log plus history for all accounts.
+* We can also add audit information to the database the will contain whole transfer log plus history for all accounts.
 There is Hibernate Envers module for that purpose.